 WMF support has resulted in major external repairs being completed followed by conservation of the Adam apartments and upgrading of the fire protection system.
 Detailed analyses of the decoration were undertaken, which revealed the original decorative scheme and which enabled WMF to begin the process of restoring the unique interiors.

 WHY IT MATTERS

-Headfort is a unique site in Ireland, being the only place where a suite of Adam-designed interiors survives (this in itself can tell us much about how 18th century interiors developed in Ireland, distinct from the rest of the British Isles).
+Headfort is a unique site in Ireland, being the only place where a suite of Robert Adam-designed interiors survive (this in itself can tell us much about how eighteenth-century interiors developed in Ireland, distinct from the rest of the British Isles).
 Because of its relative obscurity and its current use as a school, the survival of these important interiors was in jeopardy due to a lack of awareness and appreciation.
-Now that the restoration of the Adam interiors has been started visitors are able to appreciate the original 18th-century decoration.
+Now that the restoration of the Adam interiors has been started visitors are able to appreciate the original eighteenth-century decoration.